 Current environmental issues affecting the Guinean people: deforestation; inadequate potable water; desertification; soil contamination and erosion; overfishing, overpopulation in forest regions; poor mining practices leading to environmental damage; water pollution; improper waste disposal.

-Google maps Guinea
+Google Maps Guinea

 The capital and other divisions